1234 19th Street Northwest Suite 604 Washington, DC 20036

 Tooth Extraction

 During tooth extraction, we remove severely decayed teeth, overcrowded teeth, and impacted wisdom teeth.
 We ensure that patients are comfortable throughout the extraction process.
 Dental extractions also help relieve pain from dental problems like infection or overcrowding.
-However, we will only recommend a tooth extraction if necessary.
+But we only recommend a tooth extraction if necessary.

-Root canal treatments and dental fillings are routine procedures that help patients address tooth decay.
+These routine procedures address tooth decay.
 A root canal procedure removes a dental infection from a badly damaged tooth.
 During treatment, we remove the diseased pulp, cells, blood vessels, and tissue.

-Then, Dr. Banks cleans the inside of the tooth and places a dental filling to seal the tooth.
-Dr. Banks may also place a dental crown to protect the tooth from decay or if he had to remove a lot of enamel.
+Then, Dr. Banks cleans the inside of the tooth and places a dental filling to seal it.
+He may also place a dental crown to protect the tooth from decay or if he had to remove a lot of enamel.

-Instead of traditional silver fillings, we treat cavities with composite resin, or white fillings.
+Instead of traditional silver fillings, we treat cavities with composite resin or white fillings.
 Composite resin fillings blend in with the color of your natural teeth and strengthen teeth.
-Ultimately, root canal procedures and dental fillings prevent tooth loss and preserve the tooth’s structure.
+Root canal procedures and dental fillings prevent tooth loss and preserve the tooth’s structure.

 Why is Preventative Dental Care Important?

 Preventative dental care encompasses maintaining good oral hygiene at home and regular visits to our office.
-Without both components, it’s hard to maintain your oral health properly.
-Preventative care is the foundation for a healthy, beautiful smile.
+It’s hard to maintain your oral health properly without both components.
+Our preventative treatments are the foundation for a healthy smile.

-Taking care of your mouth daily is crucial for oral health.
+Taking care of your mouth daily is important for your oral health.
 Brush your teeth at least twice daily and floss at least once daily.
-This removes bacteria and food debris, preventing plaque and tartar buildup.
+This removes bacteria and food debris to prevent plaque and tartar buildup.
 Fluoride toothpaste strengthens your tooth enamel, and mouthwash can kill excess bacteria.

-Preventative care helps you avoid costly, intensive dental procedures in the future.
+Preventative care also helps you avoid costly and more intensive dental procedures in the future.
 It’s always easier to prevent problems than treat them later.
 Poor oral health is also related to various systemic health problems.
-If you aren’t taking care of your oral health, it doesn’t only impact your mouth.
-It can have repercussions throughout the body.
+If you aren’t taking care of your oral health, it can also affect your heart, respiratory, and bone health.

 Diet and Oral Health